George0097/JavaCalculator/README.md

-a basic calculator project written in Java.
+A basic calculator project written in Java.